JDLillyPad/Secure-Raspberry-Pi/README.md

 7. ssh username@<IP_ADDRESS>

 ## SSH Key-Based Authentication (In progress)
 For a more secure setup, I set up SSH keys using public-key cryptography, making them virually impassible to brute-force.
 Key-based authenication is less vunerable to guessing or dictionary attacks.
+You can generate different types of asymmetric algorithms, RSA, ECC, DSA just to name a few.
+Your choice.
+You need to make keys on the computer that you use to remote into the Raspberry Pi.
+I have a Windows computer.

+Manually configure an SSH key on a Windows computer
+1. C:\Users\USERNAME  > dir
+2. C:\Users\USERNAME  > cd .ssh
+3. C:\Users\USERNAME\.ssh > dir  [Check for existing SSH public keys, I do not have any ssh keys]
+4.
 WORK IN PROGRESS...
 drag & drop screenshots here or use imgur and reference them using imgsrc